Best Mobile Field Shelter Locations

 Avoid placing the field shelter in low-lying areas prone to flooding, especially in the winter and autumn, to prevent mud and dampness.
 If you can, choose an area of ground with good drainage.

 If you are thinking of buying a mobile field shelter for your field or paddock, take a look at the Chart Stables range.
-We manufacture strong and long-lasting mobile field shelters constructed from FSC certified pressure-treated timber.
+We manufacture strong and long-lasting mobile field shelters constructed from sustainably sourced pressure-treated timber.
 We deliver and install all over the UK; our standard service includes design, delivery, and installation.
 If you prefer to self-assemble your field shelter, you can save 20% off the purchase price.